sjelin/FluidJS/README.md

 	Fluid.attachView($elem, ViewClass[, model1[, model2[, ...]]])
 ```

-Where `$elem` is the object which the root view will be controlling from now
+Where `$elem` is an object which will be replaced by the root view,
-on, `ViewClass` is the class of the root view, and `model1, model2, ...` are
+`ViewClass` is the class of the root view, and `model1, model2, ...` are the
-the models which the root view will be based off of.
+models which the root view will be based off of.

 Child views are attached to their parent during the `calc` function through
 commands like the following: